FREE Auto Insurance Comparison

 If a motorist has had a severe violation, such as Driving Under the Influence (DUI), it stays on their record for seven years instead of three.

-One more criteria for meeting the good driver definition is not being a driver in an accident in which someone was killed or a car was totaled or had damage of more than $500.
+One more criterion for meeting the good driver definition is not being a driver in an accident in which someone was killed or a car was totaled or had damage of more than $500.

 Insurance companies can make slight adjustments to the definition to fit their own reasoning as to what merits the benefits they offer for being a good driver.
 Some may be more generous than others with the definition as well as the discount, but they typically share the same basic parameters.